thomvaill/log4brains/README.md

 - NPM or Yarn
 - Your project versioned in Git ([not necessarily a JS project!](#what-about-non-js-projects))

-### What about multi-packages projects?
+### What about multi-package projects?

 Log4brains supports both mono and multi packages projects.
 The `npx init-log4brains` command will prompt you regarding this.

-In the case of a multi-packages project, you have two options:
+In the case of a multi-package project, you have two options:

-- Multi-packages in a mono-repository: in this case, just install Log4brains in the root folder.
+- Mono-repository: in this case, just install Log4brains in the root folder.
 It will manage "global ADRs", for example in `docs/adr` and "package-specific ADRs", for example in `packages/<package name>/docs/adr`.
-- Multi-packages with one repository per package: in the future, Log4brains will be able to handle this case with a central repository for the "global ADRs", while fetching "package-specifics ADRs" directly from each package repository.
+- One repository per package: in the future, Log4brains will handle this case with a central repository for the "global ADRs" while fetching "package-specifics ADRs" directly from each package repository.
 For the moment, all the ADRs have to be stored in a central repository.

-Here is an example of file structure for each case:
+Here is an example of a typical file structure for each case:

 <details>
 <summary>Simple mono-package project</summary>